 Looking for a pet online?
 Don’t get scammed!
 Unfortunately pet scams do exist and can happen to anyone.
 It’s important to learn how to spot a scam otherwise you could become a victim.
-Pet-Express is America’s most trusted pet transport company and we transport beloved family pets across the United States and the globe on a daily basis.
+Pet-Express is America’s most trusted pet transport company and we transport beloved family pets across the globe on a daily basis.
 It’s important to remember that we do not sell pets.

 How to spot a scam

 Criminal scammers will often use the names of legitimate pet shippers such as Pet-Express, using pirate websites and the logos of these companies to appear genuine.
 The difference is, correspondence will often come from a third party domain such as gmail.com, rather than the company URL (for example email@example.com).

 These scammers will generally offer to provide free or inexpensive puppies, charging just for the price of shipping.
 In most cases there is no dog and no shipment, so please take precautions before paying money for services that may not exist.
 Other animals frequently offered include purebred cats, monkeys, birds, snakes, and small exotic animals.

 Pet scammers often use websites like Craigslist or Facebook to advertise pets that do not exist.
 Expensive animals, like Bulldogs or toy breeds, are offered at very low prices or at no cost—all you have to do is pay for the shipping.
 If you see an advertisement like this, chances are it is a scam.

 Scammers also regularly use Western Union or Money Gram as a payment method.
 Unlike PayPal or a recognised credit card merchant system, Western Union and Money Gram payments are often untraceable and non-refundable.

 If you see an offer that is too good to be true, it usually is.
 It probably is a scam!